-"Restoration/Preservation/Rehabilitation of the [name of property] is being supported in part by a grant from the Paul Bruhn Historic Revitalization Grant Program from the Historic Preservation Fund administered by the National Park Service, Department of the Interior."
+"[Project Name] is being supported in part by a grant from the Historic Preservation Fund administered by the National Park Service, Department of the Interior."

-Additional information briefly identifying the historical significance of the property or recognizing the Maine Development Foundation and the Maine Historic Preservation Commission is strongly encouraged.
+- Additional information briefly identifying the historical significance of the property or recognizing the Maine Development Foundation and the Maine Historic Preservation Commission is strongly encouraged.
 Images of the proposed sign must be submitted for approval to MDF (who will submit it to NPS) in advance of the start of construction.
-The cost of fabricating and erecting this sign is an eligible cost for this grant and should be included in the project budget.

-For Pre-development projects the Grantee must create public notification of the project in the form of a website posting or press release and include proper credit for announcements and publications as appropriate.
+The cost of fabricating and erecting this sign is an eligible cost for this grant and should be included in the project budget. - In addition, the Grantee must create public notification of the project in the form of a website posting or press release and include proper credit for announcements and publications as appropriate.
 Copies of all notifications, publications or announcements must be submitted to MDF.